 Term Scientific Term Evidence Links

-fathead minnow Pimephales promelas High NCBI
+fathead minnow Pimephales promelas Moderate NCBI

-zebrafish Danio rerio High NCBI
+zebrafish Danio rerio Moderate NCBI

 Life stage: The current AOP is only applicable to early embryonic development, which is the period where the posterior swim bladder chamber inflates.
-In all life stages, the conversion of T4 into more biologically active T3 is essential.
-Inhibition of deiodinase (DIO) therefore impacts swim bladder inflation in both early and late (<https://aopwiki.org/aops/156>) developmental life stages.
+In all life stages, the conversion of T4 into more biologically active T3 by DIO1 is essential.
+Inhibition of DIO1 therefore impacts swim bladder inflation in both early and late (<https://aopwiki.org/aops/158>) developmental life stages.

 Taxonomic: Organogenesis of the swim bladder begins with an evagination from the gut.
 In physostomous fish, a connection between the swim bladder and the gut is retained.
 In physoclystous fish, once initial inflation by gulping atmospheric air at the water surface has occurred, the swim bladder is closed off from the digestive tract and swim bladder volume is regulated by gas secretion into the swim bladder (Woolley and Qin, 2010).
 This AOP is currently mainly based on experimental evidence from studies on zebrafish and fathead minnows, physostomous fish with a two-chambered swim bladder.
-Knowledge could be expanded to physoclystous fish, such as the Japanese rice fish (Oryzias latipes) that has a single chambered swim bladder that inflates during early development.
+Knowledge could be expanded to physoclystous fish, such as the Japanese rice fish or medaka (Oryzias latipes) that has a single chambered swim bladder that inflates during early development.

-Sex: Sex differences are typically not investigated in tests using early life stages of fish and it is currently unclear whether sex-related differences are important in this AOP.
+Sex: All key events in this AOP are plausibly applicable to both sexes.
+Sex differences are not often investigated in tests using early life stages of fish.
+In mMedaka, sex can be morphologically distinguished as soon as 10 days post fertilization.
+Females appear more susceptible to thyroid-induced swim bladder dysfunction compared with males (Godfrey et al., 2019).
+In zebrafish and fathead minnow, it is currently unclear whether sex-related differences are important in determining the magnitude of the changes of the sequence of events along this AOP.
+Different fish species have different sex determination and differentiation strategies.
+Zebrafish do not have identifiable heteromorphic sex chromosomes and sex is determined by multiple genes and influenced by the environment (Nagabushana and Mishra, 2016).
 Zebrafish are undifferentiated gonochorists since both sexes initially develop an immature ovary (Maack and Segner, 2003).
 Immature ovary development progresses until approximately the onset of the third week.
 Later, in female fish immature ovaries continue to develop further, while male fish undergo transformation of ovaries into testes.
 Final transformation into testes varies among male individuals, however finishes usually around 6 weeks post fertilization.
-Since the posterior chamber inflates around 5 days post fertilization, when sex differentiation has not started yet, sex differences are expected to play a minor role in the current AOP.